Footprints: A Forensic Analysis

 ✅ Mount a metallic or wooden frame around the impression to prevent the liquid plaster from escaping.

-✅ extraneous matters such as, grass, twigs, stones fallen after the impression is caused, should be removed without disturbing the impression.
+✅ Extraneous matters such as grass, twigs, and stones falling after the impression is made should be removed without disturbing the impression.

 ✅ A thin layer of talcum powder or mineral oil is sprinkled on the layer of shellac, which will permit the peeling of the shellac without affecting the cast.